Real estate closings in Maryland: FAQs

-Q. Who decides which closing agent or attorney handles my closing?
+Who decides the closing agent or attorney who will handle my closing?

 The day before closing or on the day of closing, the lender will provide final loan instructions to the closing agent along with the lender documentation.
 Upon receipt of these items, the closing agent will prepare the final HUD-1 Settlement Statement and conduct closing with the parties.